-Wagner believed this cry answered in the most positive way by music, affixing his seal, as Nietzsche said, to Schopenhauer's metaphysics of music.
-It seemed clear that the universal, "nature infinite", could never be grasped so long as individuals remained locked in their individuality.
-And so it was clear that the art form must go beyond individuation.
+so long as individuals remained locked in their individual-And so it was clear that the art form must go beyond individuation.
 Music itself had to be freed.
 One might say that the lyre of Orpheus, with its emphasis on symetry and proportion (Apollinian restraint) had to give way to the pipe of Dionysus, with its more free and unorganized movement.
 "The psalmodizing artist of Apollo, with his phantom harpsound ... paled before an art that, in its intoxication.
-That is the creed of Die Meistersinger. spoke the truth.
-Art must be freed from laws of form and plunge itself into a head-on, direct confrontation with nature, intuitively By claiming, through music, a realm of art experienced. that spoke directly from the "universal will" and did not merely imitate phenomenon and in so doing prepare for itself the fate of Orpheus, Wagner thus had no use either for theories and critics, or for ethics.
+That is the creed of Die Meistersinger. spoke the truth."
+Art must be freed from laws of form and plunge itself into a head-on, direct confrontation with nature, intuitively By claiming, through music, a realf of art experienced. that spoke directly from the "universal will" and did not merely imitate phenomenon and in so doing prepare for itself the fate of Orpheus, Wagner thus had no use either for theories and critics, or for ethics.
 This, at least, is what Nietzsche believed.
 He marveled that the artist who had plumbed the depths of pessimism in Tristan still had the strength of spirit to recover and become healthy in Die Meistersinger.
-Perhaps Nietzsche failed to realize that for Wagner universal will carried a far too positive meaning to be truly Dionysian.
-It is these misunderstandings and complexities that often make The Birth of Tragedy inpenetrable.
+Perhaps Nietzsche failed to realize that for Wagner universal will carried a far too positive meaning to It is these misunderstandings and be truly Dionysian. complexities that often make The Birth of Tragedy inpenetrable. ^{41.} B.T. \$ 4 p46.